 What teaching styles are there?

-Another popular teaching styles classification in education was developed by Anthony Grasha.
+A popular teaching styles classification in education was developed by Anthony Grasha.
 According to Grasha, there are five teaching styles: Expert, Formal Authority, Personal Model, Facilitator, and Delegator.
-The descriptions below have been adapted from